msa0311/clamavscan/README.md

-# clamav - RESTFul Virus Scanner Service
+# clamavscan - RESTFul Virus Scanner Service

 ![ClamAV Logo](http://www.clamav.net/assets/clamav-trademark.png)

 ## About
+This is a highly available and scaleable RESTFul virus scanner dockerized to be able to deploy and operate it in different PaaS environments.

 Dockerized open source antivirus daemons and a open source RESTFul Spring service to use it via a [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) proxy like [@solita](https://github.com/solita) made [clamav-rest](https://github.com/solita/clamav-rest).

 ## Description